imaginaryusername/Reusable_specs/reusable_addresses.md

 **Receiving to P2SH-Multisig**

 The scanning and filtering part shall work exactly like in P2PKH.
-Once the multisig parties have a filtered transaction ascertained by the scan_privkey, the receiving parties can then each assign public keys R1', R2'... and private keys f1+c, f2+c...to them.
+Once the multisig parties have a filtered transaction ascertained by the scan_privkey, the receiving parties can then each assign public keys R1'<sub>i</sub>, R2'<sub>i</sub>... and private keys CKDpriv(f1,c,i), CKDpriv(f2,c,i)...to the i<sup>th</sup> outputs.
 With these keysets, the address can be spent from normally.

 **Expiration time**